Boys Town 3 kids

 Benefits

 The yearly stipend is $34,000.
 In addition to 120 hours of paid time off, interns also receive several paid holidays throughout the year.
 Interns will also receive a $3,000 stipend at the start of the training year to assist with the cost of accessing medical benefits.
 Additionally, interns can be reimbursed for medical expenses for them and/or dependents (up to $2,500) by providing documentation.
+Interns have very nice work space.
+Trainees in all positions have a personal office, computer, and phone.

-Father Flanagan’s Boys’ Home (Boys Town) requires background checks on applicants who will be performing ongoing services directly targeted to any youth, family, patient, or client (hereinafter referred to as “service recipient”).
-Background checks may include, but are not limited to: criminal history reviews, child abuse registry checks, education verifications, employment verifications, professional and personal references, drug screen and TB test.
-Your eligibility for the doctoral internship at Boys Town is contingent upon the successful completion of a background check, a health and drug screen and an abuse registry check.
-Applicants are not permitted to test positive for unauthorized drugs or medication according to Nebraska law.
-Boys Town, as a Drug-Free Workplace, complies with all applicable state, federal, contractual, and accreditation requirements.
 Background checks will be conducted in accordance with state law and regulations; procedures for requesting and receiving results from such checks will adhere to local contracts, licensing regulations, and/or accrediting agencies’ requirements.
 As a condition of your contract, a satisfactory background check must be completed for anyone who will be performing ongoing services directly targeted to service recipients and anyone who will have unsupervised contact with any service recipient.
 No applicant can report for work until his or her background check has been satisfactorily completed.
 A Human Resources representative reviews the results of background checks, notes all issues and variances between the results and the application, and follows the Review and Use of Background Check Results, Human Resources Practice.
 Background check reviewers must consult the Director of Human Resources about significant variances or concerns.
 Completed background checks are maintained by the Human Resources Department.
 Applicants who withhold or falsify information on their application may be disqualified from further consideration.
 Additionally, certain offenses may disqualify an applicant based on the Review and Use of Background Check Results, Human Resources Practice.
 In these instances, the Human Resources Department will discuss appropriate information with the department.
-All applicants who are refused employment/service opportunities based in whole or in part on information received through a background check will be provided a copy of the information that was used to make the decision, in accordance with federal law, including the Fair Credit Reporting Act, and/or in accordance with applicable state law.
+All applicants who are refused service opportunities based in whole or in part on information received through a background check will be provided a copy of the information that was used to make the decision, in accordance with federal law, including the Fair Credit Reporting Act, and/or in accordance with applicable state law.

 General Information About Boys Town

 Boys Town - Omaha is embedded within the famous Father Flanagan's Boys' Home.
 The Home serves approximately 400 youth per day in its Residential Program.
 The treatment philosophy within the Residential Program is in the operant behaviorism and social learning theory traditions.
 The dominant perspective is a skills-based model in which youth learn progressively more complex social skills.
-A motivation system (i.e., token economy) is employed in which points are exchanged for privileges.
+A motivation system (i.e., token economy) is implemented in which points are exchanged for privileges.
 The primary care agents are Family-Teachers (trained couples) who are responsible for implementing individual treatment plans.

 Normalization of the youth's environment is also considered essential.
-Youth participate in daily-living chores, prepare their own meals, walk to free-standing schools, and are involved in extracurricular activities.
+Youth participate in daily-living chores, prepare their own meals, walk to school, and are involved in extracurricular activities.
 The integrated continuum of care provides support for thousands of youth and their families across the country.
 The Boys Town program offers interns a diverse training experience.